 There are numerous reasons to purchase life insurance on an individual who has down syndrome.
 Just like anyone else, medical expenses, final expenses, and other debts throughout life can tend to add up.

-How and Where to Look for Life Insurance for Someone with Down Syndrome
+How and Where to Find Life Insurance for Down Syndrome